ascheben/evotracer_machina/README.md

 ./sim_full_pipeline.sh --machina --out simmid --mutrate 0.1,0.1,0.1,0.1,0.1,0.1,0.1,0.1,0.1,0.1 --samples 100 --migration data/migration_matrices/true_migration_prob_matrix.csv
 ```

 There are three optional flags to run EvoTraceR, ampliCan, and CRISPResso2 following the Simulation.
-Each flag can be used independently of whether the other two are included, but here is example input using all three analysis packages by specifying all three optional flags (this may take between 20-30 minutes to run due to separate aligment steps for each package):
+Each flag can be used independently of whether the other two are included, but here is example input using all three analysis packages by specifying all three optional flags (this may take between 20-30 minutes to run due to separate alignment steps for each package):
 ```
 ./sim_full_pipeline.sh --evotracer --amplican --crispresso2 --out simmid --mutrate 0,0,0,0,0.1,0,0,0,0,0 --samples 100
 ```